1ylwang/HeZhang1994.github.io/README.md

 1. Open [Google Search Console](https://search.google.com/search-console/about) and log in with your Google account.

-2. Click the drop-down arrow on the top-left and then click "+ Add property" buttion.
+2. Click the drop-down arrow on the top-left and then click "+ Add property" button.

 3. Type `https://aaa.github.io/` in the input box of "URL prefix" tag and then click "CONTINUE" button.